Fire -Trashed “Jungle” Trail Hampers Loop Plans

 The trip started at the Arizona Trail (AZT) Roosevelt Lake Dam trailhead on a Saturday afternoon in early April, the day before Palm Sunday.

 The trailhead parking lot was packed.
 We met families and couples returning from a day hike as we toted heavy backpacks up Vineyard Mountain Trail.
-Many appeared concerned about COVID-19 virus spread: wearing masks and turning aside off the trail as we came up.
+Many showed concern about COVID-19 virus spread by wearing masks and turning aside off the trail as we came up.
 David and I pulled up our bandanas like bandits, our social distance hiking method.

 I had climbed Four Peaks once as a university student in 1997, camping near the peaks and spending a day scrambling their heights.

-Hike Arizona, a commercial online hiking guide, and the Tonto National Forest website described Alder Creek Trail #82 leaving AZT at Bear Saddle.
-We planned to use this trail and a series of northbound roads and trails to loop around the peaks to reconnect to AZT for return.
+Hike Arizona, a commercial online hiking guide, and the Tonto National Forest website described Alder Creek Trail #82 leaving the AZT at Bear Saddle.
+We planned to use this trail and a series of northbound roads and trails to loop around the peaks to reconnect to the AZT for our return.

 We got off late and made it to first water, Buckhorn Creek, at nightfall.
-Next day we climbed and contoured to Bear Saddle where our loop began.
+The next day we climbed and contoured to Bear Saddle where our loop began.

 Or rather, where our loop ended after two days of thrashing through manzanita, ceanothus, mountain mahogany, evergreen oak, and acacia along beautiful Alder Creek.

-Four Peaks Wilderness backpack was planned as loop around the iconic peaks east of Phoenix but defaulted to mostly out-and-back trip on Passage 20 of Arizona Trail (AZT) with short loop on top.
+Four Peaks Wilderness backpack was planned as a loop around the iconic peaks east of Phoenix but defaulted to a mostly out-and-back trip on Passage 20 of the Arizona Trail (AZT) with a short loop on top.

-Our April 2020 visit was attempted loop around the peaks entering on AZT and heading down Alder Canyon, planning to circle peaks via roads and trails back to AZT on north end.
-We gave up after a full day and 3 miles, thrashing brush on nonexistent trail in the canyon.
-Instead we went north on AZT, did short day hike near the peaks; and returned on AZT, a forest road, and Arizona highway 188.
+Our April 2020 visit was an attempted loop around the peaks: entering on the AZT, heading down Alder Canyon, and planning to circle peaks via roads and trails back to the AZT on the north end.
+We gave up after a full day and 3 miles, thrashing brush on nonexistent trails in the canyon.
+Instead we went north on the AZT, did a short day hike near the peaks, and returned on the AZT, a forest road, and Arizona highway 188.

-Ambiguous information and no post-fire trail maintenance were main barriers to this wilderness visit.
-Forest Service and a commercial trails website, and a commercial wilderness map all indicated Alder Trail #82 existed.
-However, we did not fully grasp how poor was trail until after hiking it; then with post-trip information, we did make sense of some online comments warning about trail.
+Ambiguous information and no postfire trail maintenance were the main barriers to this wilderness visit.
+Forest Service, a commercial trails website, and a commercial wilderness map all indicated Alder Trail #82 existed.
+However, we did not fully grasp how poor the trail was until after hiking it; then with post trip information, we did make sense of some online comments warning about the trail.
 Presently, David spends about one-half day in preparation for each day of a backpack; perhaps he needs to spend more time preparing!

-Passage 20: AZT is maintained but climbs and drops steeply on slippery granitic soil probably made worse from post-fire erosion.
+Passage 20: The AZT is maintained but climbs and drops steeply on slippery granitic soil probably made worse from postfire erosion.
 Short trails near Browns Peak are maintained.